|Doc. Number||Article Title||Effective Date||Version|

 2. Enter the Tags

-Now that we've positioned everything, let's move on to adding the tags used to populate information from the CRM.
+Now that we've positioned everything, let's add the tags used to populate information from the CRM.
 We suggest having two other pages open for reference while you're doing this; our Tags article and either the Custom Field (Contacts > Custom Fields) or Form Builder Page (Contacts > Custom Fields > Form Builder > Pick the form that best corresponds with the document template you are building) so you can easily find the tags you want.

 When searching either page for a tag you can click CTRL+F to text search the page and easily locate the tag you are seeking.